 At the conclusion of its investigation, the Forde Inquiry Panel will publish its final report and any findings on this website.
-It is aiming to do so early in 2021.

 The Panel intends to reach a full consensus in its investigation but, if this is not possible, any failure to reach a consensus will be indicated in the Panel’s findings.